antoinearnoud/book-fortran/chapter2.md

 The type `character` is for strings.

-For number, you can specify the number of bytes to use \(hence the precision\) by using the `kind`specifier.
+You can specify the number of bytes to be used for your variables \(hence the precision\) by using the `kind`specifier.

 ```fortran
 integer(kind=2) :: shortinteger